Two VMI board members quit before vote to remove Stonewall Jackson statue

 VMI was the last public college in Virginia to integrate, admitting five Black students in 1968.
 Today about 8 percent of the college’s 1,700 students are African American.

 In interviews with The Post, they described an atmosphere of bigotry and hostility at the 181-year-old school.
-One Black student was in the middle of a business class last year when her professor suddenly reminisced about her father’s Ku Klax Klan membership; another Black student in 2018 was threatened that he’d be lynched during his first days as a freshman “rat.”
+One Black student was in the middle of a business class last year when her professor suddenly reminisced about her father’s Ku Klux Klan membership; another Black student in 2018 was threatened that he’d be lynched during his first days as a freshman “rat.”
 Black students are also the target of racist insults and jokes on an anonymous social media app called Jodel, which the school has identified as a problem but not banned.

 After Northam and other state leaders called VMI’s culture “appalling,” board president John “Bill” Boland insisted in a response that “systemic racism does not exist here and a fair and independent review will find that to be true.”